pepeette/ShanghaiLockdown2022/BusinessAnalysis.md

 ⏩  *Situation :*
+Day 28 of lockdown, with huge discrepancy in process commumicated, As decribed by a 【local video】(<https://github.com/pepeette/ShanghaiLockdown2022/blob/main/mmexport1649734417668.mp4>) from another compound,
-our community individuals are expressing distressing emotions, stress, physical exhaustion, psychological overwhelm and even strong cynicism for some.
+our community of individuals are expressing distressing emotions, stress, physical exhaustion, psychological overwhelm and even strong cynicism for some.
 > Those are **symptoms of burn out.**
 <br/>